Curious-Yu/FEND-Feed-Reader-Project/README.md

 ## What will I learn?

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
+Student will learn how to use Jasmine to write a number of tests against a pre-existing application.
 These will test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## How will this help my career?